pawelp0499/Text-mining/README.md

 🔸 '**lab2**' Branch - clearing text with regex cd., removing stop words, stemming and lemmatization with nltk library

 🔸 '**lab3**' Branch - WordCloud

+🔸 '**lab4**' Branch - tokenization and vectorization of text with scikit-klearn library